Free Trial

 #7.
 Ensure NAP Consistency

-Today, NAP (name, address, phone number) consistency does not hold the same strength as a factor in local search or map rankings, but it's still important to get it right.
+Today, NAP consistency does not hold the same strength as a factor in local search or map rankings.

 #8.
 Mention the Location in the Meta Tags

-Including location names and specific identifying features within landing pages’ meta titles will increase their chances of appearing higher in local search.
+Including location names and specific identifying features within landing pages’ meta titles will increase their chances of appearing higher in local searches.

 Plus, searchers may be enticed to click if they can see from the SERP that your listing is the location they're looking for.